CVE-2025-8978

 CVE-2025-8978 is a medium-severity Insufficient Verification of Data Authenticity (CWE-345) vulnerability in Dlink Dir-619L Firmware.
 Its CVSS base score is 6.6 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked in the top 17.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Mark-of-the-Web Bypass (T1553.005); ranked at the 40th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 A vulnerability exists in the D-Link DIR-619L wireless router running firmware version 6.02CN02.
 The issue resides in the FirmwareUpgrade function within the boa web server component and stems from insufficient verification of data authenticity, tracked as CWE-345.
 An attacker can supply manipulated firmware data during an upgrade operation, and the flaw affects only devices that are no longer supported by the vendor.